 - There are $12.5 billion in economic losses per year due to piracy in the music industry

 - 95% of music downloaded online is illegal

 Based on this, it’s safe to assume that upcoming generations won’t expect to pay for music downloads and will easily find a way to listen to music for free regardless.
-Although, this may not be the case just yet for the older demographic (35 and over) as it may take them a bit longer to adopt to music streaming.
+Although, this may not be the case just yet for the older demographic (40 and over) as it may take them a bit longer to adapt to music streaming.